kubeflow/kfp-tekton/sdk/README.md

 After compiling the `sdk/python/tests/compiler/testdata/parallel_join.py` DSL script in the step above, we need to deploy the generated Tekton YAML to our Kubernetes cluster with `kubectl`.
-The Tekton server will automatically start a pipeline run for which we can follow the logs using the `tkn` CLI:
+The Tekton server will automatically start a pipeline run for which we can follow the logs using the `tkn` CLI.

+Here we have to deploy the pipeline in the kubeflow namespace because all the pipelines with metadata and artifacts tracking  rely on the minio object storage credentials in the kubeflow namespace.

-    kubectl apply -f pipeline.yaml
+    kubectl apply -f pipeline.yaml -n kubeflow

-    tkn pipelinerun logs --last
+    tkn pipelinerun logs --last -n kubeflow

 Once the Tekton Pipeline is running, the logs should start streaming:

     Waiting for logs to be available...

+    [gcs-download : main] With which he yoketh your rebellious necks Razeth your cities and subverts your towns And in a moment makes them desolate

+    [gcs-download : copy-artifacts] Added `storage` successfully.
+    [gcs-download : copy-artifacts] tar: removing leading '/' from member names [gcs-download : copy-artifacts] tekton/results/data
+    [gcs-download : copy-artifacts] `data.tgz` -> `storage/mlpipeline/artifacts/parallel-pipeline/gcs-download/data.tgz`
+    [gcs-download : copy-artifacts] Total: 0 B, Transferred: 195 B, Speed: 1 B/s

-    [gcs-download-2 : gcs-download-2] I find thou art no less than fame hath bruited And more than may be gatherd by thy shape Let my presumption not provoke thy wrath
+    [gcs-download-2 : main] I find thou art no less than fame hath bruited And more than may be gatherd by thy shape Let my presumption not provoke thy wrath

-    [gcs-download : gcs-download] With which he yoketh your rebellious necks Razeth your cities and subverts your towns And in a moment makes them desolate
+    [gcs-download-2 : copy-artifacts] Added `storage` successfully.
+    [gcs-download-2 : copy-artifacts] tar: removing leading '/' from member names [gcs-download-2 : copy-artifacts] tekton/results/data
+    [gcs-download-2 : copy-artifacts] `data.tgz` -> `storage/mlpipeline/artifacts/parallel-pipeline/gcs-download-2/data.tgz`
+    [gcs-download-2 : copy-artifacts] Total: 0 B, Transferred: 205 B, Speed: 1 B/s

-    [echo : echo] Text 1: With which he yoketh your rebellious necks Razeth your cities and subverts your towns And in a moment makes them desolate
+    [echo : main] Text 1: With which he yoketh your rebellious necks Razeth your cities and subverts your towns And in a moment makes them desolate
+    [echo : main]
-    [echo : echo] Text 2: I find thou art no less than fame hath bruited And more than may be gatherd by thy shape Let my presumption not provoke thy wrath
+    [echo : main] Text 2: I find thou art no less than fame hath bruited And more than may be gatherd by thy shape Let my presumption not provoke thy wrath
+    [echo : main]

 ## Build Tekton from Master